 Dr. Eckhardt is involved in leadership, research, and business.
 From 2012-2019, he was the Executive Director for the Weinert Center for Entrepreneurship where he revitalized the program, transforming it into a campus-wide program with an annual enrollment of over 1,800 students.
 This work included engaging alumni, fundraising, launching academic programs, and improving existing programs.

+Dr. Eckhardt involves business leaders and entrepreneurs in his research projects.
 Dr. Eckhardt has won several awards for teaching and researching entrepreneurship, including a $50,000 fellowship from the Ewing Marion Kauffman Foundation and a Schulze Distinguished Professorship (2015-21) for establishing a record of scholarship that is making significant contributions to the body of research in the field of entrepreneurship.

-Prior to becoming a professor, Dr. Eckhardt served in the U.S. Army, he analyzed fixed income securities for Legg Mason Capital Management and Legg Mason Funds Advisor, and he worked in economic consulting.
+Prior to becoming a professor, Dr. Eckhardt served in the U.S. Army, he analyzed fixed-income securities for Legg Mason Capital Management and Legg Mason Funds Advisor, and he worked in economic consulting.
 He is also an avid amateur cyclist.
 He enjoys debating the topics of the day while cycling with students, alumni, and fellow faculty up and down the rolling hills of South Central Wisconsin.